bsodmike/Yubikey-GPG-SSH-FIDO2-MFA-ZeroTrust/README.md

 ```
 UIF setting ......: Sign=off Decrypt=on Auth=off
 ```

 ### GPG for SSH

+> [!TIP]
-The GPG keygrip will generate an entirely new SSH keypair when you move GPG keys to the card, so remember to replace the public key when using the card to authenticate your SSH sessions!
+> The GPG keygrip will generate an entirely new SSH keypair when you move GPG keys to the card, so remember to replace the public key (Github etc) when using the card to authenticate your SSH sessions!

 Running `gpg -K --with-keygrip` will show the keygrip details, similar to below: